 To establish the authenticity of your fine art painting, get it appraised by a professional.
 Ideally, you'll want to find an appraiser who is part of the Appraisers Association of America.
 This group is comprised of experts who are former curators at museums or auction houses and includes some members who appear on Antiques Roadshow and other similar television shows.

-The appraisers' association are certified according to the Uniform Standards of Professional Appraisal Practice (USPAP).
+The appraisers' association is certified according to the Uniform Standards of Professional Appraisal Practice (USPAP).
 You can check for members of the Appraisers Association on the organization's website.

 Once you have your appraisal in hand, you'll have an idea of what your painting is worth.
 You'll also have an expert opinion which you can present to a potential seller, so they know they're not being ripped off.